-Independence of the investigations
+3.3 Independence of the investigations

-3.3.2 The Bureau shall be independent from the civil aviation authorities and other entities that could interfere with the conduct or objectivity of an investigation.
+- 3.3.
+(1) The Bureau shall have independence in the conduct of the investigation and unrestricted authority over its conduct consistent with the provisions of the Nigerian Safety Investigation Bureau (Establishment) Act and in line with Annex 13 to the Convention on International Civil Aviation. - (2) The Bureau shall be independent from the civil aviation authorities and other entities that could interfere with the conduct or objectivity of an investigation.